-RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia in children younger than one year of age in the US.
-In addition, RSV is being recognized more often as a significant cause of respiratory illness in older adults and is estimated to cause 177,000 hospitalizations and 14,000 deaths in adults 65 and older in the US every year.
+RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia in children <1 year of age in the US.
+Almost all children will have had an RSV infection by their 2nd birthday.
+RSV is also increasingly recognized as a significant cause of respiratory illness in older adults and is estimated to cause 177,000 hospitalizations and 14,000 deaths in adults 65 and older in the US every year.